jkaspereit/DeepSpeech/README.rst

 - If your alphabet doesn't fit your language, you have to replace /data/alphabet.txt with the following output:

    python -m deepspeech_training.util.check_characters -csv data/cv-corpus/de/clips/train.csv,data/cv-corpus/de/clips/dev.csv,data/cv-corpus/de/clips/test.csv -unicode -alpha

-// Warning: This ignores the unicode, it's possible that this causes erros or unpreciouse results
-// Probably i wongly parametarise the import script.
-// Probably import with NFKC normalization?
-// Probably remove unnecessary signs and lowercase every letter.

-Open Questions:
-- Do i have to set the local --validate_label_local my_validation.py?
-- Should i activate Training with automatic mixed precision?
-- What Training Options are provided?
-How does the optimal training cmd look like?
-- Language model (scorer) already important for training?
-Probably not...